-The Ethic Review Board (ERB) is an AKU wide body responsible for monitoring of ethical compliance in research, policy-making, governance, standardisation and oversight of the ethics review process across AKU.
+The Ethic Review Board (ERB) is an AKU wide body responsible for monitoring of ethical compliance in research, policy-making, governance, standardization and oversight of the ethics review process across AKU.
 The ERB reports to the University Research Council (URC) and submits annual report to the URC.
-The ERB has devolved the power to approve ethics clearance to Ethics Review Committees (ERCs) created as sub-committees of the ERB.
+The ERB will work closely with the Ethics Review Committees (ERCs) to ensure the ethical conduct of research.
 To ensure quality and due diligence in the review process, the ERB reserves the right to review a random selection of applications approved by the ERCs.
 All the ERCs report to the ERB through their respective chairs.